-I. . of the
+l, , of the

-(print name of officer) , 00 (print name of police force)
+(print name of officer) (print name of police force)

-request a copy of the following reco ord(s):
+request a copy of the following record(s):

 1.

 2.

 3.

-containing the personal information (print name(s) of individual(s)) of
+containing the personal information of (print name(s) of individual(s))

-to aid an investigation undertaken v which a law enforcement proceedin orcement proceeding or from
+to aid an investigation undertaken with a view to a law enforcement proceeding or from which a law enforcement proceeding is likely to result.

 Signature of Officer Badge/Identification No o.
 Date

 Signature of Clerk Date

-Return all completed ORIGINAL for ms to:
+Return all completed ORIGINAL forms to:

-The Municipal Clerk at 22413 Hosk ins Line, Rodney ON NOL 2C0
+The Municipal Clerk at 22413 Hoskins Line, Rodney ON NOL 2C0